This site is intended for U.S. healthcare professionals.

 *Eligible commercially insured patients can save up to $1,500 per prescription.
 Maximum annual savings up to $1,500.
 Full terms and conditions apply.
 Please click here for full terms and conditions.

-Patients enrolled in federal programs† such as Medicare, Medicaid,‡ and VA are not eligible for the Co-Pay Savings Program but may qualify for other financial assistance resources for PAXLOVID.
+Patients enrolled in federal programs† such as Medicare, Medicaid, and VA are not eligible for the Co-Pay Savings Program but may qualify for other financial assistance resources for PAXLOVID.

-†The USG PAP operated by Pfizer will continue to provide patients on Medicare, Medicaid, TRICARE, Veteran Affairs Community Care Network, and those who are uninsured access to PAXLOVID for free through December 31, 2024.
+†The USG PAP operated by Pfizer will continue to provide eligible patients on Medicare, Medicaid, TRICARE, Veteran Affairs Community Care Network, and those who are uninsured access to PAXLOVID for free through December 31, 2025.
 PAXLOVID, through the USG PAP, is not available to patients who have commercial prescription drug health insurance.
 The USG PAP operated by Pfizer is an independent program with separate eligibility requirements offered by the U.S. Department of Health and Human Services and is not owned by Pfizer.

 Please visit the access page to learn more.